Western City Gate

 The building is designed to resemble a high-rise gate greeting people arriving in the city from the West (the road from Belgrade Nikola Tesla Airport to the city centre leads this way).
 Disputed and criticized during the designing and construction process, the building is today a dominant landmark in Belgrade.
+Construction of its eastern complement, the triple Eastern City Gate at the opposite, eastern end of Belgrade, began later, in 1973, but was finished earlier, in 1976.

 One of the towers was occupied by the state-owned Genex Group.
 The tower got its popular name "Genex" after this group, while its official title remains Western City Gate.
 The second, taller tower, is residential.
 The tower formerly occupied by the Genex company is empty, while the residential tower is still home to scores of people.
 The revolving mechanism under the restaurant on top never became operational.

 In November 2021, the building was declared a cultural monument and placed under protection.
 The declaration refers to the building as an "urban lighthouse" and calls it the most striking motif of New Belgrade, and a visual benchmark for the entirety of the capital.
+Considered avant-garde at the time when built, by the mid 2020s it was still described as the "more progressive than almost anything new built in Serbia".